manisa/ClassifyTE/ReadMe.md

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-The instructions are tested in linux machine.

 ## Prerequisites